Investing/trading is about exploring and exploiting to learn and find the available good opportunities.

 Identity bias and investment: The painful challenge of quitting

-Sometimes, we give ourselves an identity and keep pounding the merits of the investments: macro investor, tech investor, dividend investor, Tesla bull, Bitcoin maximalist, crypto hodler, crypto laser eyes, etc. On the same token, we may give ourselves an “anti” identity on the demerits of some investments: anti-Bitcoin, anti-Tesla, anti-China, etc.
+Sometimes, we give ourselves an identity and keep pounding the merits of the investments: macro investor, tech investor, dividend investor, REIT investor, Tesla bull, Bitcoin maximalist, crypto holder, crypto laser eyes, etc. On the same token, we may give ourselves an “anti” identity on the demerits of some investments: anti-Bitcoin, anti-Tesla, anti-China, etc.

 This is like being an ardent fan of our favourite sports team.
 However, having such an identity in investing can hit our profitability when our investing thesis goes awry and we refuse to quit.
 We lose our rationality to profitability.
 We can see such investors in social media with their strongly identified investments.
-We are worried in more things than the important objective of making money.
+We forget the important objective of making money.

 There is a huge difference between having a strong identity and having conviction with a large allocation.
 The latter would not mind changing their views and selling the position when they think there is a mistake or the investing thesis is less valid and there are better opportunities.